jhonatanlteodoro/payment_system/second_implementation.md

 - Cobra [Why?
 At least for now is best CMD library that I know, easy to use and pretty flexible]
 - env [Why? even dough we already had viper in this project I hate viper env embed struct definition, too dirty for me, feel free to use whatever you want]
 - amqp091-go [Why? seems to be the most trustable lib available for rabbitmq, still has a few limitations and constraints but im planning to implement a few extensions for learning purposes in the near future]
+- redis-go [Why?
+It's pretty simple to use and it is the official go lib for redis]